ποΈ Sketch

 Example

-So after setting everything up, we run the command
+So after setting everything up with the examples from above, we run the command

 And get this tree output: